 What Led to The Development of The Robert Parker Vintage Chart?

 Prior to the Robert Parker vintage chart devised by Robert Parker, the ratings of wines were not very scientific or systematic.
 In fact, they were most often than not influenced by the vested interests of the wine writers.
 Most of the wine writers had a financial stake in the wines which they rated and this led to inflation of ratings or very unclear ratings.
 The very existence of corruption, obscurity and other problems of the prevailing labeling system led Parker to devise a consumer-oriented system.
-This made way for a new system devised by Robert Parker with his friend Victor Morgenroth, which came to be known as the Robert Parker Vintage Chart (click here for the wine chart in PDF).
+This made way for a new system devised by Robert Parker with his friend Victor Morgenroth, which came to be known as the Robert Parker Vintage Chart.

 Decoding the Robert Parker Vintage Chart